ustaxcourt/ef-cms/docs/team-process.md

 #### Caveats

-Below is a list of dependencies that are locked down due to known issues with security, integration problems within DAWSON, etc. Feel free to try and update any of these items in the list, please be aware of the issue that's documented and ensure it's been resolved.
+Below is a list of dependencies that are locked down due to known issues with security, integration problems within DAWSON, etc. Try to update these items but please be aware of the issue that's documented and ensure it's been resolved.

 - `@fortawesome` packages locked down to versions pre-6.x.x to maintain consistency of icon styling until there is usability feedback and research that determines we should change them.
 This includes packages:
   - `@fortawesome/free-solid-svg-icons`